Best travel cots 2023 - tried and tested by parents

 Reasons to avoid

-The Graco Contour Electra is a mid-priced travel cot, well suited for trips around the UK, rather than holidays abroad as it’s difficult to carry it on and off a plane.
+Overall verdict: The Graco Contour Electra is a mid-priced travel cot, well suited for trips around the UK rather than holidays abroad as it’s difficult to carry on and off a plane.
 ‘I wouldn't want to carry this far or have to pick it up off the airport conveyor belt by myself,’ adds Hollie.
-‘People with small cars might want to consider a travel cot that is more compact.’
+‘And people with small cars might want to consider a travel cot that is more compact.’
+It's a brilliant choice if you have other children and need somewhere to pop your baby, knowing they'll be safe and occupied while you fix snacks or oversee bathroom visits.

 - Read our full Graco Contour Electra Travel Cot review (opens in new tab)